 Technically, a tostada is a fully crisped up corn tortilla.
 But we are cheating here a bit to make it a lighter meal, and faster 🙂

 So instead of submerging the tortilla in oil, we are simply adding a thin sheen of oil to the pan, probably 1/4 teaspoon or so to start with.
-This is enough to make the tortilla crispy ‘enough’ and it still gives you that recognizable flavor of fried corn.
-You might need to replenish the oil as you continue to cook the tostadas, but start small as it’s surprising how little oil you need to give it that familiar crunch.
+This is enough to make the tortilla crispy 'enough' and it still gives you that recognizable flavor of fried corn.
+You might need to replenish the oil as you continue to cook the tostadas, but start small as it's surprising how little oil you need to give it that familiar crunch.
 Or you can use this baked tostada shell recipe if you want.

 Adding a little weight will help the tortilla crisp up, so I usually cook them with a layer of the bean puree and plenty of cheese.
 It'll need 1-2 minutes depending on your skillet.
 When you've got some heavy brown spots forming on the underside then it's chowtime.